 There’s also a way to get around some of these extra costs.

-For Chase customers with either a personal deposit account or an investment account, you can access discounts on both your closing costs and your interest rate.
+For Chase customers with either a personal deposit account or an investment account, you can access discounts on both your closing costs and your mortgage rate.
 This includes HELOC rate discounts.

 Chase’s Mortgage Process